nurbxfit/SimpleKeyboardJavaFx/README.md

 # author: Nurfitri

-(nurbx) Note: KeyLayout.java is a alternative ways of setting up the UI, I am too lazy and not that smart to finish it. so instead i used scenebuilder.
+Note: KeyLayout.java is a alternative ways of setting up the UI, I am too lazy and not that smart to finish it. so instead i used scenebuilder.

 # Apps UI hirechy Sketch: